Tulsi Gabbard Says CNN Did Not Explain Why She Is Excluded From Upcoming Town Hall

 “I don’t even think we’ve gotten a response to date about why they’re excluding the first female combat veteran ever to run for president, the only woman of color in the race.”

-The Hawaii Rep. claims her camp is still waiting on a response, noting that her exclusion from the town halls is a “disservice” to New Hampshire voters, as well as those across the country that want to tune-in to hear what she believes ahead of election day.
+The Hawaii representative claims her camp is still waiting on a response.
+She said her exclusion from the town halls is a “disservice” to New Hampshire voters, as well as those across the country who want to tune in to hear what she believes ahead of Election Day.

-The candidates attending the event are former Vice President Joe Biden; Vermont Sen. Bernie Sanders; Massachusetts Sen. Elizabeth Warren; former South Bend Mayor Pete Buttigieg; Venture for America founder Andrew Yang; Minnesota Sen. Amy Klobuchar; businessman Tom Steyer; and former Massachusetts governor Deval Patrick — who is polling lower than Gabbard.
+The candidates attending the event are former Vice President Joe Biden, Vermont Sen. Bernie Sanders, Massachusetts Sen. Elizabeth Warren, former South Bend Mayor Pete Buttigieg, Venture for America founder Andrew Yang, Minnesota Sen. Amy Klobuchar, businessman Tom Steyer and former Massachusetts governor Deval Patrick — the last of whom is polling lower than Gabbard.

-Per Townhall, one of the reasons CNN decided to cut ties with Gabbard is due to her attack on the network during one of the CNN-hosed Democratic presidential debates.
+Per Townhall, one of the reasons CNN decided to cut ties with Gabbard is due to her attack on the network during one of the CNN-hosted Democratic presidential debates.

 “Not only that but, the New York Times and CNN have also smeared veterans like myself for calling for an end to this regime change war.
 Just two days ago the New York Times put out an article saying that I’m a Russian asset and an Assad apologist and all these different smears.”